alparslanyilmaaz/traveller/README.md

 # Traveller
-This is a example repository for React-Native.
-Purpose of this project improve myself and learn new things.
+This is a example ui design with React-Native.
+Purpose of this project is improve myself and learn new things.

 # Used Libraries
 Only React-Native libraries were used.
-In addition, no other library was used.
+There no other libraries needed.

 # View
 ![alt text](https://github.com/alparslanyilmaaz/traveller/blob/master/ss/screen.gif)